aanndd2024/Assignment/README.md

 [SPM](Swift Package Manager) is used as a dependency manager.
 List of dependencies:
 * 'Kingfisher' -> A lightweight, pure-Swift library for downloading and caching images from the web.
+* 'ProgressHUD' -> A convenient and intuitive HUD tool designed specifically for iOS which enables seamless presentation of concise alerts or notifications to users of your app in a simple and non-disruptive way.

 # API
 * We are using a REST API